GSA/idmanagement.gov/_sell/fipsannouncements.md

 POSTED October 29, 2016

-The FIPS 201 Evaluation Program has removed the following categories, displayed in the table to the right, from the [Approved Products List](../../buy#products).
+The FIPS 201 Evaluation Program has removed the following categories, displayed in the table below, from the [Approved Products List](../../buy#products).
 After analyzing the Approved Products List categories, the Program found that:

 - Many products on the APL are not for sale anymore
 - Most testing and approval procedures were outdated